garyyu126pc/ilovepdf-ocr-automation/README.md

-# ILovePDF OCR Automation
+# iLovePDF OCR Automation

-ILovePDF OCR Automation is a desktop application built with Electron that automates the process of Optical Character Recognition (OCR) for PDF files using the ILovePDF API.
+iLovePDF OCR Automation is a desktop application built with Electron that automates the process of Optical Character Recognition (OCR) for PDF files using the iLovePDF API.
 The application allows users to select PDF files, apply OCR, and save the processed documents either in their original directories or in a chosen output folder.
 The app is designed for both development and production environments with secure API key management.

 ## Features

-- **OCR Processing:** Automate the OCR process for multiple PDF files using the ILovePDF API.
+- **OCR Processing:** Automate the OCR process for multiple PDF files using the iLovePDF API.
 - **File Selection:** Easily select multiple PDF files from your file system.
 - **Output Options:** Choose to save processed files in their original directory or specify an output folder.
 - **Progress Tracking:** View progress as files are processed.
-- **API Key Management:** Securely manage your ILovePDF API keys through environment variables or direct input.
+- **API Key Management:** Securely manage your iLovePDF API keys through environment variables or direct input.

 ## Installation

-To get started with ILovePDF OCR Automation, follow these steps:
+To get started with iLovePDF OCR Automation, follow these steps:

 1. **Clone the Repository:**